parnic/node-screenlogic/README.md

 * `saltCellConfig` - Indicates that a response to `getSaltCellConfig()` has been received.
 Event handler receives a [`SLSaltCellConfigMessage`](#slsaltcellconfigmessage) object.
 * `controllerConfig` - Indicates that a response to `getControllerConfig()` has been received.
 Event handler receives a [`SLControllerConfigMessage`](#slcontrollerconfigmessage) object.

+### Properties

+* `address` - string representing the IPv4 address of the found server
+* `type` - integer representing the type of server found (will always be 2)
+* `port` - short representing the port to use for TCP connections to this server
+* `gatewayType` - byte
+* `gatewaySubtype` - byte
+* `gatewayName` - string representing the server's name.
+Will be in the format Pentair: xx-xx-xx

 ## SLVersionMessage

 Passed as an argument to the emitted `version` event handler.